 Anonymous Reporting (Title IX Coordinator)

 An individual may make an anonymous report of an incident of sex discrimination, sexual harassment, sexual violence or exploitation, relationship violence, or stalking to the Title IX coordinator.
 A report may be made without disclosing one’s own name, or requesting any action.
-This option is NOT available for Responsible Employees (see above).
+This option is NOT available for Designated Officials or Responsible Employees (see above).
 The university’s ability to respond or take further action may be impacted by the level of information provided about the incident or individuals involved.
 While this option is available, a reporting party is encouraged to provide as much information as possible.

 Office of Student Conduct